sunpho84/SUNphi/README.md

     // Provided size for dynamic component "Spacetime" int vol=16;
-    // a pair of tensors
+    // A pair of tensors
     MyTens ciccio(vol),ciaccio(vol);

     // Example of a nontrivial expression assignement